- 1 What is a dog GPS tracker?

 - TRACTIVE GPS: Lightweight & waterproof GPS tracking device.
 The robust tracking device easily attaches to any collar or harness.
 Tractive's small tracker has no range limitation unlike the short range of a bluetooth GPS finder.

 - TRACKING IN REAL-TIME: Create Virtual Fences with smartphone alerts, enable LIVE Tracking, and view a full location history of your pet along with many more features.
 See the exact location of your dog or cat directly in the free Tractive GPS App for iOS or Android or in any computer in any browser.
-You can even share the position with your family and friends.

 Overall, the Tractive 1 dog tracker is a very strong choice with its price point being the most attractive feature and a decent enough performance.
 We say decent, simply because you get what you pay for here and in comparison to the best one we recommend (Pod 3) the performance is not in the same league.
 A good choice for people who aren’t sure yet or those who never veer off the beaten path and venture into very rural areas.